MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/read-operations.md

 ### Retrieve related tables by expanding collection-valued navigation properties

-If you expand on collection-valued navigation parameters to retrieve related entities for entity sets, only one level of depth is returned if there is data.
+If you expand on collection-valued navigation parameters to retrieve related entities for entity sets, only one level of depth is returned if there's data.
 Otherwise, the collection will return an empty array.

 | **Method** | **URI** |
 |-------------------------|-------------------------|